skipWhile

 Here is a function:

 It returns ✔ true or ✘ false.
 This means you can use this function as a predicate on filtering cards.
-The six operations on this exercise are filtering operations.
-And all solutions are based on such a predicate.

 Here is the most common filtering card: